Virtualmaster/virtualmaster-turnkey-import/README.md

     wget --no-check-certificate https://raw.github.com/pulecp/virtualmaster-turnkey-import/master/install.sh

-5) Now open terminal on your computer and run this, where x.x.x.x is IP address your server:
+5) Now open terminal on your computer and run this (it may take a few minutes), where x.x.x.x is IP address your server:

     ssh root@x.x.x.x 'sh -s' < install.sh